(Click on the picture to get a larger version)

 There have been other funny coincidences in my life, such as meeting a student of mine and her mother from Mamaroneck High School at the Marimekko boutique in Stockholm a few years later during the summer vacation.
 Those haphazard meetings are hard to believe but they do happen –.even though it seems almost unbelievable.

-The third visit to la Comédie-Française that stands out in my memory was with Arne in 1969.
-I had gotten the whole family together that summer (not to everyone’s pleasure though), just because it seemed like a fun idea.
+My third visit to la Comédie-Française that stands out in my memory was with Arne in 1969.
+I had managed to get the whole family together that summer (not to everyone’s pleasure though), just because it seemed like a fun idea.
 Gun and Per had returned home already but Mother and Arne were still around and Arne and I decided to go to La Comédie to see Cyrano de Bergerac by Edmond Rostand.
 It was a fine performance, better in the first half than in the second half, which is because of the way Rostand wrote it.
 It drags a bit from the middle on.

-The dueling scene where Cyrano is reciting a poem while he’s dueling is my favorite scene in the play.
+The dueling scene where Cyrano is reciting a poem while he is dueling is my favorite scene in the play.
 I remember reading the play when I was with Gaëtane in Ecquevilley in 1954, and I liked it then too.

 The outstanding actor, Gérard Depardieu, played Cyrano de Bergerac in the movie from 1990 and he was magnificent.
 He is not a handsome man, but they still had to add quite a bit to his nose to make him be a real Cyrano.

 Arne and I, on one of our many walks through Paris, at the time when we lived in the 13ème arrondissement, one day decided to go to the museum at the back of the Opéra de Paris.
 Arne had the brilliant idea of going to see the collections that are housed in the back stage areas of the huge building 1.
 There are old costumes, old instruments, old manuscripts.
-It’s a most interesting museum that few people know about..
+It’s a most interesting museum that few people know about.

-Arne was such a good walker that even in the late 70s I could sometimes find it almost difficult to keep up with him on our strolls through the big city.
+Arne was such a good walker that even in the late 70s I could sometimes barely keep up with him on our strolls through the big city.

-Continued: Chapter 16 – My wonderful new family
+Continued: Chapter 20 – My fourth life begins